 From this analysis, six systems stood out as the most well-rounded, feature-rich, and practical options for small business use.
 Each provider was evaluated using consistent criteria that reflect how businesses compare POS systems in real purchasing decisions, including the following categories:

-- Pricing & value (30%): I examined what each free plan actually includes, since “free” often comes with limitations.
+- Pricing and value (30%): I examined what each free plan actually includes, since “free” often comes with limitations.
 I considered upgrade costs, hardware pricing, and overall value to determine how usable each system is without requiring paid add-ons.

 - General features (20%): I evaluated the core POS capabilities included in the free plan, such as sales processing, inventory tracking, customer management, employee tools, and built-in loyalty features.